privateice/BasicEMS/README.md

 -----------
 BasicEMS is a console-based Employee Management System written in C++.
-The program demonstrates object-oriented programming concepts including encapsulation, inheritance (if used), operator overloading, static members, and separation of functionality into multiple classes.
+The program demonstrates object-oriented programming concepts including encapsulation, operator overloading, static members, and separation of functionality into multiple classes.

 Features
 --------